 Many of us follow the one and done approach to planting in the spring.
 We head out to the garden to get our seedlings or seeds in the ground and anxiously await the harvest.
 Unfortunately, following this line of thinking about the planting process is almost guaranteed to cause many peaks and valleys in what can be harvested throughout the season.
 The way to have a continuous harvest and an abundant crop for preserving is to plan for it.

 The Successful Succession Planting Plan

 Armed with a bit of data from seed packets and seed catalogs, you can create a successful succession-planting plan for your garden.
 Gather the data about how long each crop you plant to grow takes to reach maturity, how long it produces once mature, and which crops can be harmoniously planted in the same space at different times throughout the season.
-Some of my favorite seed catalogs are Territorial Seed Company and Rareseeds.com
+Some of my favorite seed catalogs are Territorial Seed Company, Mary’s Heirloom Seeds, and Rareseeds.com

 Although the number of variables involved in succession planting may seem a little intimidating at first, don’t let that discourage you.
 It may take some practice, but you can definitely get the hang of it.
 Although succession planting may seem complicated at first, you’ll be amazed at how quickly you can make it work for you.
 By applying the principles of succession planting to your own backyard garden, you’ll soon be growing more fresh fruits, vegetables, and herbs than you ever thought possible.

 To combat the overwhelm, choose only one or two beds or containers to practice in your first year.
-Also, take detailed notes in your garden journal throughout the growing season so you know what worked, and what didn’t, so you’re ready when next season rolls around.
+Also, take detailed notes in your garden journal throughout the growing season.
+This will help you know what worked, and what didn’t, so you’re ready when next season rolls around.

 Before you start digging in the dirt, you’ll want to have a good idea of what you plan to grow.
 This planning process works well in a spreadsheet with these columns: